prebid/prebid-server-java/docs/application-settings.md

 - `video-cache-ttl`- how long (in seconds) video creative will be available via the external Cache Service.
 - `events-enabled` - enables events for account if true
 - `enforce-ccpa` - enforces ccpa if true.
 Has higher priority than configuration in application.yaml.
+- `prefer-deals` - if `true` bid with deals has higher priority during searching for winning bids than bids without deals
 - `gdpr.enabled` - enables gdpr verifications if true.
 Has higher priority than configuration in application.yaml.
 - `gdpr.purposes.[p1-p10].enforce-purpose` - define type of enforcement confirmation: `no`/`basic`/`full`.
 Default `full`
 - `gdpr.purposes.[p1-p10].enforce-vendors` - if equals to `true`, user must give consent to use vendors.
 Purposes will be omitted.
 Default `true`